 During the fiscal year, the City has continued the focus to maintain its infrastructure.
-Continued progress towards the Gulf Boulevard Undergrounding and Beautification project was made and will continue through the next fiscal year.
+Continued progress towards the Gulf Boulevard Undergrounding and Beautification project was made and will continue with a planned completion in 2019.
 On-going investments in the City's utility systems continued with the relining of Waste Water collection lines to both increase the life of the lines as well as reduce Inflow and Infiltration and the refurbishment of Lift Stations.
-Stormwater improvements leading to flood protection and resurfacing in partnership with the Southwest Florida Water Management District (SWFWMD).
-Over \$500,000 in road resurfacing projects were completed in this fiscal year lengthening the life of many of the City's streets.
-These same significant investments will continue into next year to include the continuation of the Gulf Boulevard Undergrounding and Beautification project, lift station refurbishing, sewer main relining, stormwater improvements, and street resurfacing.
-The City also began the process to replace the outdated City Hall, Police, Fire and Public Works buildings and potentially a parking garage by entering into a contract for an evaluation to be conducted with a design/construction firm.
+Stormwater improvements lead to flood protection in partnership with the Southwest Florida Water Management District (SWFWMD).
+New sidewalks and repaving of the parking lot in Roselli Park was completed in this fiscal year lengthening the life of the parking lot and providing for safe pedestrian activity.
+Significant investments will continue into next year to include the continuation of the Gulf Boulevard Undergrounding and Beautification project, lift station refurbishing, sewer main relining, manhole relining, stormwater improvements, and street resurfacing.
+The City also began the process to plan for the replacement of the outdated City Hall, Police, Fire and Public Works buildings by working through development of a City Facilities Plan through an evaluation of the City's current buildings and space needs analysis with further analysis to be conducted by the design/construction firm on potential sites and conceptual plans in the upcoming year.